docker/docs/datacenter/ucp/1.1/installation/install-offline.md

 ---
+aliases:
+- /ucp/installation/install-offline/
 description: Learn how to install Docker Universal Control Plane. on a machine with no internet access.
 keywords:
 - docker, ucp, install, offline
 title: Install UCP offline